microsoft/code-with-engineering-playbook/docs/automated-testing/performance-testing/load-testing.md

 **Note:** In general, the preferred approach to load testing would be the usage of a standard test framework such as the ones discussed below.
 There are cases, however, where a custom test client may be advantageous.
 Examples include batch oriented workloads that can be run under a single security context and the same test data can be re-used for multiple load tests.
 In such a scenario it may be beneficial to develop a custom script that can be used interactively as well as non-interactively.

 ### Analysis
-The analysis phase represents the work that brings all previuous activities together:
+The analysis phase represents the work that brings all previous activities together:
 * Set aside time to allow for collection of new test data based on the analysis of the load tests.
 * Correlate application metrics and platform metrics to identify potential pitfalls and bottlenecks.
 * Include business stakeholders early in the analysis phase to validate application findings.
 Include platform operations to validate platform findings.